biggproject/biggdocs/DataPreparation.md

 ## :round_pushpin: detect_ts_zscore_outliers

 ### Description:
-Detect elements of the time series out of a Z-score threshold, applied on the whole timeseries or a rolling window of predefined width.
+Detect elements of the time series out of a Z-score threshold, applied on the whole time series or a rolling window of predefined width.

 ### Input arguments:
 * _data_: <code>timeSeries</code> An argument containing the time series from which the outliers need to be detected.